shyammarjit/HSFCS/code/subject independent/readme.md

 2. Genetic Algorithm based feature selection:<br/>
 ```
-python GA_feature_selection.py --subject [subject name] --datafiles_path [put the path where the subject wise .csv files are kept] --alpha [weight for classification accuracy] --numPop [size of the population in GA] <br/>--numGen [No of generations in GA --cxpb [crossover probability in GA] --mutpb [mutation probability in GA] --tournsize [tournsize in GA]
+python GA_feature_selection.py --subject [subject name] --datafiles_path [put the path where the subject wise .csv files are kept] --alpha [weight for classification accuracy] --numPop [size of the population in GA] --numGen [No of generations in GA --cxpb [crossover probability in GA] --mutpb [mutation probability in GA] --tournsize [tournsize in GA]
 ```

 **Note:** Discreate Wavelet based feature extraction step is same as subject dependent analysis.